Do you know the best survival garden layout?

 If watering with overhead sprinklers, water early in the day, so the foliage has time to dry off before evening, to minimize disease problems.

 From there, you can plant anything you want.
 Potatoes, beets, corn - literally anything can be added to your survival garden.
+You can also include some freeze dried vegetables to ensure you have enough year to year.

 You can even include animals if you have the space for them.